xcTorres/xcTorres.github.io/_posts/2020-06-05-learn-english.md

 - It's more about making other people thinking that you're confident as opposed to actually just being confident, which is why cocky people tend to talk a lot.
 - A common trait that a lot of cocky people exhibit is being overly loud in certain social situations.
 - Confident people do not have an inflated view of themselves.
+- To some extent, I do agree with this.
+- The secret of happiness is not found in seeking more, but in developing the capacity to enjoy less.
+- Where a lot of people get in trouble is when they think happiness is tangible.
+- No matter what it is people use to escape, it achieves the same goal, which is temporarily blurring all the expectations laid upon you.